Aljo Bendijo: 2006–2007: Various TV appearances

-Bendijo was seen in 2006 anchoring Hataw Balita on UNTV, following his three-year hiatus from TV, with Daniel Razon, Jay Sonza and lawyer Mel Mauricio (Razon and Sonza had been ABS-CBN anchors, and then transferred to GMA with Mauricio), hosting the Hataw Balita segment.
-He left the show and transferred to RPN.
-In the network, he became one of the first anchors of RPN Action News (later became NewsWatch Aksyon Balita) with former ABS-CBN talents (his former companions) Erwin Tulfo and Connie Sison for a year, which replaced Arangkada Balita, anchored by then-Teledyaryo anchor and former TV Patrol anchor Angelique Lazo.
+Following his three-year hiatus from TV, Bendijo returned on air in 2006, anchoring Hataw Balita on UNTV.
+He later transferred to RPN, where he became one of the first anchors of RPN Action News (later became NewsWatch Aksyon Balita).

 2007–2012, 2015–present: Stint at People's Television Network (PTV)

-After his stint at RPN and UNTV, Bendijo then moved to the government-owned NBN 4.
-He became the main host of the morning show One Morning Cafe with Veronica Baluyut-Jimenez from 2007 to 2010.
-He anchored the primetime flagship newscast Teledyaryo with Angelique Lazo and Rey Langit from 2007 to 2008.
-He anchored the late-night flagship newscast Batingaw (which became Teledyaryo: Final Edition) with Buddy Oberas (now replaced by Angel Movido) Kathy San Gabriel and Katheine Vilar from 2008 to 2012.
-In September 2015, he again joined People's Television Network's morning show Good Morning Boss as host and one of the main anchors of PTV's flagship news program News @ 6 now became an anchor of PTV News with Kathy San Gabriel and Ria Fernandez from 2015 to 2017 and returning on May 11, 2020 with Diane Querrer and Alex Santos as final anchors until September 4, 2020.
+After his stint at RPN and UNTV, Bendijo then moved to the government-owned NBN (now People's Television Network's or PTV).
+He became the main host of the morning show One Morning Cafe from 2007 to 2010.
+He anchored the primetime flagship newscast Teledyaryo from 2007 to 2008.
+He anchored the late-night flagship newscast Batingaw (which became Teledyaryo: Final Edition) from 2008 to 2012.
+In September 2015, he rejoined PTV's morning show Good Morning Boss as host and one of the main anchors of PTV's flagship news program News @ 6 now became an anchor of PTV News from 2015 to 2017 and returning on May 11, 2020 until it ended on September 4, 2020.

-He hosted Isyu at Batas with De La Salle University Law School Vice Dean and Law professor Atty.
-Antonio "Butch" Jamon Jr. at DZAR 1026.
-The program deals with legal opinions on different issues of national interests and at the same time extending free legal advises especially to less fortunates and indigents.

-On September 12, 2016, Bendijo assumed as main anchor for RadyoBisyon aired live from Monday to Friday, 6:00 to 7:00 am, over PBS Radyo ng Bayan (now Radyo Pilipinas 1), PTV 4 and IBC 13 with co-host Czarinah Luzuegro.
-RadyoBisyon words of "radio" and "television" is the national morning newscast of Media Ng Bayan.
+He hosted Isyu at Batas on DZAR.
+On September 12, 2016, Bendijo assumed as main anchor for RadyoBisyon, the national morning newscast of Media Ng Bayan aired live on PBS Radyo ng Bayan (now Radyo Pilipinas - Radyo Publiko), PTV, and IBC.

-He hosted Hamon-Bendijo, an issue based commentary radio program with Dean Butch Jamon also with Radyo ng Bayan 738 kHz right after RadyoBisyon.
-He formerly anchored Radyo Pilipinas News Nationwide, with Alan Allanigue on Radyo Pilipinas.
-He currently hosts BIRADA BENDIJO, a news and commentary radio program, on Radyo Pilipinas 738 kHz.
+He also hosted Hamon-Bendijo, an issue-based commentary radio program also on Radyo ng Bayan 738 kHz, aired right after RadyoBisyon.
+He formerly anchored Radyo Pilipinas News Nationwide on Radyo Pilipinas.
+He currently hosts BIRADA BENDIJO, a news and commentary radio program, on Radyo Pilipinas - Radyo Publiko.

-In July 2022, he was designated by President Bongbong Marcos as general manager of PTV.